NordicESMhub/GEO4962/_episodes/14-running_analyzing.md

 ~~~
 {: .language-bash}

-Then copy the archived files from abel to the norStore project area.
+Then copy the archived files from Saga to the norStore project area.

 *It is sometimes sensible to also copy the run files and even the case directory, but that should not be necessary for this lesson.*

-<font color="red">On Abel:</font>
+<font color="red">On Saga:</font>

 ~~~
 ssh login.nird.sigma2.no 'mkdir -p /projects/NS1000K/GEO4962/outputs/$USER/archive'